openenergymonitor/STM32/docs/stm32notes.md

 - Voltage on ADC4_IN3, 6 CT’s on ADC1 and 5 CT’s on ADC2
 - Voltage on ADC4_IN3, 2 CT’s on ADC1 and 9 CT’s on ADC2, further 3 on ADC3 and 1 on ADC4

-route on the left ADC1 if routing is easier on the left route on the bottom ADC2 if routing is easier on the bottom...
+route on the left ADC1 if routing is easier on the left, route on the bottom ADC2 if routing is easier on the bottom...

 ### UART Selection